Antelcat/AutoGen/README.md

   + #### `[MapConstructor(params string[])]` :

-    Specified property to be added in constructor, will auto detect if `null`
+    Specified property to be added in constructor, will auto-detect if `null`

 + #### `[AutoFilePath]`: